cylix-reproduction/mobilefacenet-pytorch/README.md

 to download the latest version of this library.
 For more detailed information about **git installation**, see [Add a Git dependency](https://docs.astral.sh/uv/concepts/projects/dependencies/#git).

+> What about `pip`?
+>
+> `pip` support Git installation too, see [pip VCS Support](https://pip.pypa.io/en/stable/topics/vcs-support/#git).
+In
+> fact, most package manager supports installing a Python package from a Git repository.
+I'm not publishing to PyPI
+> because this is a forked repo.

 ## Typical Usage
 To fetch a pretrained model, run:
 ```python